 Everyone has strengths and weaknesses, no matter what their occupation or status.
 Strengths can help us identify careers in which we would excel, but weaknesses shouldn’t be overlooked.
 When considering a career, focus on your strengths but also consider your limitations.
+In addition to personality, values and interests, natural skills and abilities should be evaluated when deciding on the right career path.
 Some job-related strengths include:

 You know creativity is important in artistic careers, but it can be an asset in many fields.
 For example, teachers often need to be creative in order to get students interested in a particular subject.
 If you aren’t creative, look for careers that require close adherence to specific rules and procedures.
 Careers that deal with data, facts, and regulations are good options to consider.